Originally published on 10th October 2016 Last updated on 21st May 2019

 4. Stay Hydrated

-I take my BPA-free water bottle with me on every journey and ensure I’m sipping water regularly and throughout the day.
-BPA-free water bottles are recommended as they don’t mess up your hormones and are safer for consistent use.
+I take my BPA and BPS-free water bottle with me on every journey and ensure I’m sipping water regularly and throughout the day.
+BPA and BPS-free water bottles are recommended as they don’t mess up your hormones and are safer for consistent use.

 If you notice that alcohol, sugary drinks etc. make you feel worse, avoid these.
 I tend to and it significantly reduces my chances of low blood sugar moments, headaches, migraines or feeling low on energy.